arsy786/spring-boot-microservices-2/README.md

-An example of where this might be used is in an e-commerce application, if a customer searches for a particular product to purchase then that product’s availability needs to be validated in the inventory by making a request to product availability service.
+An example of where this might be used is in an e-commerce application, if a customer searches for a particular product to purchase then that product’s availability needs to be validated in the inventory by making a request to the product availability service.
-Because customer should know about the current availability of the product to place the order.
+Why?
+Because the customer must know about the current availability of the product before placing the order.
-In this case, you can use synchronous communication to get the product’s real-time availability in inventory and price information.
+In this case, you use synchronous communication to get the product’s real-time availability in inventory and price information.

 For Synchronous Communication: Can make use of REST Template, OpenFeign or WebClient.

 ## 2.2 Asynchronous Communication

-In the case of Asynchronous Communication, The client sends a request and does not wait for a response from the service.
+In the case of Asynchronous Communication, the client sends a request and does not wait for a response from the service.
-The client will continue executing its task - It does not wait for the response from the service.
+The client will continue executing their task(s) - It does not wait for the response from the service.

-An example of where this might be used is in the banking domain, loan request should be processed and needs approval at multiple levels.
+An example of where this might be used is in the banking domain, a loan request should be processed and needs approval at multiple levels.
-So in this case, when a user raises a request for the loan then the loan request service will provide some reference number immediately.
+So in this case, when a user raises a request for the loan, the loan request service will provide a reference number immediately.
-Once all the approvals are done, will persist the loan request details in the database.
+Once all the approvals are done, the system will persist the loan request details into the database.
 So in this scenario, we can use asynchronous communication.

 For Asynchronous Communication: Can make use of Message Brokers / Message Queues such as RabbitMQ and Apache Kafka.

 ## 2.3 Implementation (WebClient, OpenFeign)

+<ins>WebClient

 WebClient is an interface representing the main entry point for performing web requests.
-It was created as part of the Spring Web Reactive module and will be replacing the classic RestTemplate in these scenarios.
+It was created as part of the Spring Web Reactive module and has replaced the classic RestTemplate in these scenarios.

 Link to WebClient examples:
 <br>
 [Calling REST from Java with Spring WebClient (YouTube/vaadinofficial)](https://www.youtube.com/watch?v=-U_dDUAw_OM)
 <br>
 [Using WebClient to make API calls (YouTube/JavaBrains)](https://www.youtube.com/watch?v=F3uJyeAyv5g)

+<ins>OpenFeign

 OpenFeign, originally known as Feign and sponsored by Netflix, is designed to allow developers to use a declarative way to build HTTP clients by means of creating annotated interfaces without writing any boilerplate code.